Whether you’re a green tea novice or a seasoned expert, the world of tea holds an undeniable allure.

 The aroma, flavor, and visual aspects of green tea combine to create hundreds of exciting possibilities to explore, allowing you to engage in ancient traditions from around the planet as you sip your cup of tea.
 There’s nothing quite like green tea flavor!

-If you feel overwhelmed by all the options, you’ve come to the right place.
+If you feel overwhelmed by all the options, or are unsure which is healthiest, you’ve come to the right place.
 You don’t need a Ph.D to find and enjoy the best cup of green tea–our experts have contributed their knowledge to help you discover your favorites.

 And if you aren’t quite sure of the best way to prepare loose leaf green tea, look no further.
-Each of our suggestions includes guidance to enhance your experience, too!
+Each of our suggestions includes guidance to enhance your experience, so you can become the ultimate teamaker!
 (Spoiler: always use hot water, NOT boiling!)

 What is Green Tea?

 Green tea is a “true” tea, meaning it comes from the tea plant, Camellia sinensis.
 (This same plant also produces black tea, white tea and oolong!)
 Along with the many different strains of the tea plant, varieties of green tea differ on the basis of growing conditions, cultivation methods, time of harvest, and processing.
-And yes, pure green tea is caffeinated, though some decaffeinated versions exist.
+And yes, pure green tea is caffeinated, though some decaffeinated (“decaf”) versions exist.

 The primary tasting notes of green tea leaves are savory, spicy, fruity, floral, and vegetal.
 Specific strains of tea can range from sweet, floral, and fruity, to vegetal and smoky, earthy or nutty.

 In the tea-drinking tradition, smell, texture, and appearance are equally important to flavor, so be sure to engage all of your senses to enjoy your tea fully.

-And when you drink tea, remember to also pay attention to how it makes you feel, both during and after the experience.
+And when you drink green tea, remember to also pay attention to how it makes you feel, both during and after the experience.
 Different varieties of tea leaves can vary greatly in their stimulating or relaxing qualities, partly due to different caffeine content.
-You’re also likely to enhance your experience of drinking green tea if you stick to certified organic green tea brands
+You’re also likely to enhance your experience of drinking green tea if you stick to certified organic green tea brands.

 How Do You Prepare Green Tea?